funilrys/tivilsta/README.md

     tivilsta [OPTIONS] --source <SOURCE> --whitelist <WHITELIST>...

 OPTIONS:
         --all <ALL>...
 One or multiple space separated whitelisting schema in form of a file path or URL to read.
 Each rule/line will be automatically prefixed with the `ALL ` flag while parsing.
                                        Note: When using a URL, the file will be downloaded and stored in a temporary file that will be deleted when the program exits
         --allow-complements            Whether we consider complements while parsing rules.
 Note:
                                        Complements are `www.example.org` if `example.org` is given -
                                        and vice-versa
     -h, --help                         Print help information
+    -m, --multithread                  Whether we should process the given information with multithreading.
+This is useful for large files.
+Note: This is not recommended for small files
     -o, --output <OUTPUT>              The output file
         --reg <REG>...
 One or multiple space separated whitelisting schema in form of a file path or URL to read.
 Each rule/line will be automatically prefixed with the `REG ` flag while parsing.
                                        Note: When using a URL, the file will be downloaded and stored in a temporary file that will be deleted when the program exits
         --rzd <RZD>...
 One or multiple space separated whitelisting schema in form of a file path or URL to read.
 Each rule/line will be automatically prefixed with the `RZD ` flag while parsing.
                                        Note: When using a URL, the file will be downloaded and stored in a temporary file that will be deleted when the program exits
-    -s, --source <SOURCE>             The file to cleanup -V, --version                     Print version information
+    -s, --source <SOURCE>              The file to cleanup -t, --max-threads <MAX_THREADS>    The maximum number of threads to use.
+Note: This is not recommended for small files.
+If not given, the number of threads will be set to the number of CPU cores - 2 -V, --version                      Print version information
     -w, --whitelist <WHITELIST>...
 One or multiple space separated whitelisting schema in form of a file path or URL.
 Each rule/line will be parsed as-it-is.
 Note: When using a URL, the file will be downloaded and stored in a temporary file that will be deleted when the program exits

 ```